Ionic framework icon pack: browse Ionicons on Uwarp

 Who this pack is great for

-Ionicons is a good default when you already ship on Ionic, Capacitor, or a shared component kit.
+Ionicons is a good default when you ship with the Ionic framework, Capacitor, or a shared component kit that already documents ion-icon imports.

 1. Cross-platform product teams: Share one set between web app shells and the native code your Capacitor build ships.